Cardinality Estimation of Subgraph Matching: A Filtering-Sampling Approach: Performance Evaluation

-Sampling algorithms have a natural tradeoff between accuracy and efficiency, as the estimation can be more accurate by taking a larger sample size.
-Therefore, we conduct an experiment with varying sample sizes to demonstrate the performance of our algorithm in this tradeoff.
-For the graph sampling, we vary the value of $K$ in \autoref{eq:graph-sample-size} from $5 \times 10^3$ to $3 \times 10^5$.
+\paragraph{Accuracy-Time Tradeoff} Sampling algorithms have a natural tradeoff between accuracy and query processing time, as the estimation can be more accurate by taking a larger sample size.
+In \Cref{fig:tradeoff}, we demonstrate the performance of our algorithm in this tradeoff by conducting an experiment varying sample sizes.

+For the graph sampling, we vary the sample size by changing value of $K$ in \autoref{eq:graph-sample-size} from $5 \times 10^3$ to $3 \times 10^5$.
 We determine the sample sizes for \Alley as $K \times \abs{V_q}$, using the same range of $K$.
+Each mark in \Cref{fig:tradeoff} represents the elapsed time and the log q-error averaged over all queries at different sample sizes.
+As the sample size increases, the sampling algorithms tend to require more time (moving from left to right on the x-axis), while the average log q-error decreases, indicating improved accuracy (moving from top to bottom on the y-axis).
+For large datasets, the results of \Alley variants taking an excessive amount of time were omitted (more than 15,000 ms for \Dblp, \Youtube, \Patents, and 100,000 ms for \Yago per query on average).